L-Chambers/Learning-LogicDesign/Fundamentals/Multiplexers/README.md

 # Logic Design Fundamentals: Multiplexers
 A multiplexer is a combinational logic circuit that is used to forward a single input from a set of inputs.
-The selection of an input is driven by a separate set of inputs that make up a select line. he input set can be a set of single bits or a set of multiple bits (buses).
+The selection of an input is driven by a separate set of inputs that make up a select line.
+The input set can be a set of single bits or a set of multiple bits (buses).
 For a multiplexer with 2^n inputs, you need a select line with n bits.

 Multiplexers can be used to implement logic functions.
 The choice of select bits from a set of inputs can affect hardware costs.